saultr/project_2_traffic_sign_classifier/writeup.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is really on the limit to make the correct decission, having similar probabilities than 'Bicycles crossing sign'.

-For the rest of the images the decission is clear and the system have big waranties.

 Stop